samuelhafsteins/monumental-take-home/README.md

 On the left hand side of the window you have the controls.
 With them you can control every moving part of the robot.
+Note: I used the the x, z plane as the ground and the y axis for height.

 In addition you have two extra options:

-* An inverse kinematic that will send the robot to a desired postion, while mainting the current rotations on the wrist and elbow.
+* An inverse kinematic that will send the gripper of the robot to a desired postion, while mainting the current rotations on the wrist and elbow.
-* A checkbox under the movement section that will tell the robot to keep the gripper still and move to a desired position.
+* A checkbox under the movement section that will tell the robot to try and keep the gripper still, while moving to a desired position.

 Some limitations include: